How a speeding ticket impacts your insurance in Tennessee

 - You could lower your rate by shopping around, utilizing discounts and bundling your policies.

 How much is a speeding ticket in Tennessee?

 The average cost of a speeding ticket in Tennessee is anywhere between $40-$150.
 The faster a driver is going over the speed limit, the more expensive the ticket will be.
 Additionally, Tennessee uses a points system, so when drivers get pulled over for speeding, they could receive one to eight points on their motor vehicle record.

 If a driver collects 12 or more points during one year, they could have their driver’s license suspended.
 For young drivers, the laws are more strict.
 Drivers under 18 years old who receive six or more points during a 12 months could have their driving privileges revoked.

 How much does a speeding ticket increase your car insurance in Tennessee?

 Getting a speeding ticket in Tennessee impacts car insurance rates.
-However, the driver’s age and gender has a direct impact on their rate, and the percentage increases.
+A driver’s age and gender may also have a direct impact on their rate, with male drivers paying slightly more than female drivers on average.
+This is because male drivers have been statistically proven to be riskier behind the wheel, leading to a higher likelihood of claims.
+However, in Tennessee, although there is a slight difference between male and female premiums after a speeding ticket conviction, both cases increased by 18 percent.
 In the table below, you can see the average rates before and after a speeding ticket in Tennessee for 40-year-old drivers:

 - $100,000 bodily injury liability per person